-If you’re not sure where your contacts live, we can help you find out.
-Geolocation automatically tracks email campaign activity to estimate a contact's physical location.
+If you’re not sure where your contacts are located, geolocation can help you find out.
+Geolocation approximates a contact’s general location when they interact with your email campaigns.
 You can use this information to target your campaigns for specific regions and time zones.

 In this article, you'll learn how to view and use geolocation information in your account.

 Geolocation can help you target contacts in a specific region and send emails at a time that works best for them.

 Use geolocation data to build tailored segments for your campaigns.
 For example, if you have an online business and your goal is to increase sales in a certain region, you could create a segment that combines location and e-commerce conditions to identify customers from that region.

 Geolocation powers Timewarp, which schedules email campaigns for each contact's local time.

 Geolocation is an estimate based on IP address data only.
 We can’t pinpoint a contact’s exact location, but we can identify a general area, such as Atlanta, USA, Paris, France, or Sao Paolo, Brazil.

 We first collect a contact’s IP address when they sign up for your marketing with a Mailchimp-hosted signup form.
 We work with a geolocation service provider to estimate the contact’s location, which is further updated based on their email campaign activity.
 The more open and click data we have for the contact, the more confident we are in their geolocation.

 Contacts from imports or different signup forms will start with your account's default location and time zone.
 We'll update their location when we have enough email campaign activity data for them.